Get The Top News In Search

-One of the most common questions the Go Fish Digital link-building team receives is “How does content that isn’t related to my product help my brand?”.
+One of the most common questions the Go Fish Digital digital PR team receives is “How does content that isn’t related to my product help my brand?”.

 The Argument for Tangential Content

 To understand why tangential content is impactful, you need to hone in on the real goal of link building initiatives – enhancing your site’s credibility by delivering high domain authority backlinks to your site.
 When you develop a link building campaign, your focus isn’t on your own target audience.
 Instead, you’re looking at what other sites will find interesting or useful and by extension, how you can engage their audiences so that they’ll publish your content as a resource for their viewers.

 When other websites link back to your website’s content, that tells Google that your content is good and valuable to people looking for information.
 This helps boost the authority of your domain, an input that Google uses to quantify the strength of your website.
 This helps Google rank the results on the search engine results pages.
 It’s a sort of peer review system in the cyberspace world, with Google acting as the final judge of how good your content is.

 The thing to remember about link building campaigns is that they’re not about conversions or sales or even engaging your target audience.
 Building backlinks is about getting high domain authority sites to link back to your website and seeing the value of that link equity dispersed on your site.
 Whether that link equity comes from The Washington Post or Buzzfeed, there’s a major value in building backlinks from any high domain authority source.
 While industry publications are a good place to start, you’ll also see value from lifestyle and local publications, which gives you more opportunities to expand your backlink profile.